olwend/jest-api-tests/README.md

 The tests are named by env_merchant-name.spec.js and sit in folders /local, /dev These merchant clients are configured for payments in each environment.

+N.B. perf_ tests are without the 'expect' statements on UI elements, which are functional test assertions.
+The performance tests rely on payment status as sole assertion.

 *To do
 Complete 'fake bank' to mock forge rock.
 Log into Kubectl and monitor resource and in higher environments.

-* Document what to change / configure for other provider banks and requisite bank accounts.
+* Ascertain what output will be required to gain confidence of sandbox providers This test can be used for low volume payment throughput to qualify with new banks if they require conformance.

-* Explain progress on multiple payments per 'connection'
+* Establish multiple payments per 'connection' e.g. use jest-each as per set up See 'dep_generic_merchant_each_spike.spec'